loretoparisi/netflix_challenge/data/good_predictions/README.txt

     * rbm_beta = 0.002
     * dec = 0.001

+RBM_QUAL_4.710: This was generated on May 19.
+RBM was run on all with 300 factors and 80 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
+    * dec = 0.002

+RBM_QUAL_4.89: This was generated on May 20.
+RBM was run on all with 150 factors and 120 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
+    * dec = 0.002

+RBM_QUAL_4.64: This was generated on May 20.
+RBM was run on all with 250 factors and 120 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
+    * dec = 0.002

 SGD_QUAL_-5.317: This was generated on May 16.
 It was run with 20 factors and 30 iterations.
 The following parameters were used:
     * sgd_lambda = 0.001